 A generation of CMU graduates has since advanced the city’s AV sector, which comprises both established companies and startups, and today employs about 3,000.
 According to Donald F. Smith, Jr., president of the Regional Industrial Development Corporation of Southwestern Pennsylvania (RIDC), many of those companies are “in aggressive growth mode” and that number that could eventually rise to over 10,000.

-Still, the AV industry faces a complex web of legal, regulatory and safety concerns.
+Still, the AV industry faces a complex web of legal, regulatory, and safety concerns.
 A fatal accident involving a pedestrian in March in Tempe, Arizona, has had serious ramifications in Pittsburgh, where Uber opened its Advanced Technologies Center to great fanfare in 2015.
 In July, Uber pulled its self-driving test cars off the streets in Pittsburgh and elsewhere.
 The company is now reported to be uncertain about its ongoing commitment to AV development and to be under pressure from investors to sell the unit.
 Maybe the party pressing charges had hired the best injury lawyers to present their case, which might have resulted in such immense pressure on the eminent prepaid cab service from its investors.

 The Arizona accident was fresh on the minds of those who convened in Pittsburgh in April for the second Pennsylvania Automated Vehicle Summit.